How to Create a Staging Site & Clone WordPress

 List of staging sites

-You’ll get there all previously created staging sites.
+You’ll get all the previously created staging sites there.

 BTW.
 You can create as many sites as your web space allows.